jps-help/puppet-dconf/README.md

 ```
 include dconf
 ```
-This will simply install the dconf packages for your distro.
+On its own, this will simply install the dconf packages for your distro.

 ## Usage